SSLITU/ponychallenge/README.md

 # Solution to trustpilot pony challenge
 (Not quite finished yet)
+I'm still working on a minimap/compass showing the pony's, the exit and domokun's location in the maze.

 This project was bootstrapped with Create React App.

-The UI shows the pony and it's possible moves at it's current location.
+The UI shows the trapped pony it's  current location and possible move directions.

-I'm still working on a minimap/compass showing the pony's, the exit and domokun's location in the maze.

 # File content